RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

 Tensor:          Tens, Tns  ,
 Threshold:       Thresh, Thr  ,
 Through:         Thru  ,
+Transformation:  Transform, Trafo  ,
 Trigger:         Trig, Trg  ,
 Trigonometric:   Trig  ,
 Value:           Val  ,
 Vector:          Vec  ,

 Aim for 1 or 2 syllables.
-Try to make the abbreviations unique - not like with "Comp".
+Try to make the abbreviations unique if possible.
+Sometimes that's not so easy.
+See "Comp", for example.
 When writing code and trying to find a suitable abbreviation, we should really first look up this dictionary to see, if there already is an abbreviation used for that somewhere else in the library.
 We should maintain a dictionary somewhere for this purpose to facilitate consistent use of abbreviations.

 To resolve some ambiguities: Use Reso for Resonance and Res for Resolution.